MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 ***

-## PID
-<i class="fa fa-sticky-note-o text-info pull-right" aria-hidden="true"></i>
+## PID <i class="fa fa-sticky-note-o text-info" aria-hidden="true"></i> <i class="fa fa-desktop text-info" aria-hidden="true"></i>

 This is a setting to ensure stable temperature on your hotend and heated bed.
 Marlin will try to hit the target temperature based on the PID values.
 This is very important for hotends so that it won't overshoot when trying to reach the temperature and during printing

-Kindly refer here http://reprap.org/wiki/PID_Tuning for having marlin to do the auto tune the PID.
+Kindly refer [here](http://reprap.org/wiki/PID_Tuning) for having marlin to do the auto tune the PID.
 These are usually done once when you're changing thermistor, heating element, the board and power supply; 12v and 24v system.

 The target temperature during auto tune process is your highest target temperature (In my opinion).